UK wants no "interference" in megabourse ruling

 It is now pushing to keep similar provisions in a sweeping update of EU securities markets, known as the markets in financial instruments directive or MiFID II.

+Some industry officials predict that if the megabourse is blocked, Germany may try to dilute such provisions to avoid Deutsche Boerse's trading-to-clearing model being broken up.

-MiFID II aims to curb ultra fast high-frequency trading and rein in commodities trading using position limits, which the United States has already adopted to stop price-influencing positions being built up in areas like food.
+MiFID II includes radical plans to curb ultra fast high-frequency trading and rein in commodities trading using position limits which the United States has already adopted to stop price-influencing positions being built up in areas like food.

 "It is incorrect to think that blanket limits will enable governments to control prices as some would seem to suggest," Hoban said.

-Reform of MiFID has to be driven by evidence and not political whim, he said, adding that imposing the share trading model used in the current MiFID rules on bonds and derivative may be inappropriate in more thinly traded markets.
+Reform of MiFID has to be driven by evidence and not political whim and that imposing the share trading model used in the current MiFID rules on bonds and derivative may be inappropriate, he added.

-Britain will build alliances with other countries to make changes to MiFID, helped by stressing what end users want in areas like commodities, Hoban said.

-Hoban also expressed concern that MiFID will block access to EU financial markets for institutions from outside the bloc until they can show their home regulation is equally tough.
+Britain, home to 230 foreign banks, is worried that MiFID II will block access to EU financial markets for institutions from outside the bloc until they can show their home regulation is equally tough.

 "We gain nothing by browbeating emerging economies and their most successful firms and sovereign wealth funds with additional and unnecessary burdens," Hoban said.